Welcome

 German citizenship can be lost automatically by law or by renouncing citizenship.

+Acquiring another citizenship automatically at birth does not impact German citizenship.
 German citizens can also renounce their citizenship voluntarily if they they also have another citizenship.

 The most important reasons for loss of citizenship are: